Newly developed Digital Autoinjector System that reduces user errors

 BACKGROUND

-Injection pens are critical for daily medications like insulin, yet usability issues lead to frequent errors.
-This underscores the need for improved designs to enhance usability and minimize errors for users who has regular usage.
+Injection pens are critical for daily medications like insulin, yet usability and old led screen can only displays very limited message, these issues lead to frequent operation errors which can cause serious infections.
+This highlighted the need for improved designs to upgrade the current system, enhance the product usability and offer clear guidance to minimize errors for users.

 Design